 Regardless of whether they are alkaline, fruits and vegetables are healthy because they are excellent sources of vitamins, minerals, and antioxidants.
 And unlike the alkaline diet, a growing body of research does back up the idea that eating a diet rich in plant-based whole foods is good for us.

 “[The alkaline diet] can help keep you healthy,” says DiMarino.
 “But not for the reasons you might think.”
-He later adds: “[It] encourages low-processed, whole foods, which have been shown to prevent disease the long term, so in that respect, it can be considered a healthy eating pattern.”
+He later adds: “[It] encourages low-processed, whole foods, which have been shown to prevent disease in the long term, so in that respect, it can be considered a healthy eating pattern.”

 Eating an alkaline vegan diet